 That’s what gratitude gives you.

 The truth of the matter is, almost everything is a mixed bag.
-Parenting is.

 The spiritual journey is.

 Once in a while all the stars align, all the pieces fall into place.
 There’s no wrinkles or snags.

 When relationships are good, there’s physical pain.
 Or financial stress.
 Or technical difficulties.
 Or a snafu in the plan.
 Or confusion and miscommunication.